 Information in English

-The new ordinance reaquires at least 95 % of all lead acid batteries to be collected.
+The ordinance requires at least 95 % of all lead acid batteries to be collected.
 This level has been reached by the lead acid battery industry over the last years.
-The first official report according to the new law will cover 2009.
+The first official report according to the producer responsibility law will cover 2009.
 The first report from Sweden to EU will cover 2009-2011.
-Preliminary calculations för 2008 indicates a collection level of approximately 98 %.
+Our calculation estimates the collection level to 100 % 2009, 98 % 2010,100 % 2011 and 96 % 2012.
+In summary: Practically everything is collected!

 On producer responsibility

-The ordinance stipulates an obligation för producers to collect spent batteries by making sure that there is one or more suitable collection systems for batteries.
+The ordinance stipulates an obligation for producers to collect spent batteries by making sure that there are one or more suitable collection systems for batteries.
 As a producer you are also liable to make sure that batteries being handed over to a collection system are transported, reused or recycled or are taken care of in one from environmental point of view suitable way.

-A producer is defined as ayone who puts the battery on the Swedish market for the first time.
+A producer is defined as anyone who puts the battery on the Swedish market for the first time.
 Sweden today lacks manufacturing, so anyone importing batteries is a producer.
-This covers as well batteries, sold individually on the aftermarket, as batteries mounted in cars, fork lift trucks and other systems.
+This covers as well batteries, sold individually on the aftermarket; as batteries mounted in cars, forklift trucks and other systems.

 For a producer of lead acid batteries, the law shortly means the following: